 People like doing business with those they can relate to.
 If you are going to spend money, why not spend it on people you like, right?

-The best way to get people to relate to you, and your product, is to create a bond.
-You can do this by telling stories, or just “shooting the shit”.
+The best way to get people to relate to you and your product is to create a bond.
+You can do this by telling stories or by just “shooting the shit.”

 One thing I like doing is to talk about my past experiences.
 I tend to talk about my childhood or teenage years.
-Once I do this the other person usually feels comfortable enough to talk about their life experiences.
+Once I do this, the other person usually feels comfortable enough to talk about his or her life experiences.

-The whole purpose of doing this is to get to know the other person on an intimate level.
-At the same time, they’ll quickly feel like they’ve known you for years, when in fact… you’ve just met.
+The whole purpose of doing this is to get to know the people you are “courting” on an intimate level.
+At the same time, they’ll quickly feel like they’ve known you for years, when, in fact, you’ve just met.

 The tactic I use most often when trying to close a big deal is logic.
-If a company is spending $100,000 with someone else and you can do the same thing for $50,000 while still maintaining a healthy profit margin, why not talk about how you can save them $50,000 every year?
+If a company is spending $100,000 with someone else and you can do the same thing for $50,000 while still maintaining a healthy profit margin for yourself, why not talk about how you can save the company $50,000 every year?

-In addition to saving others money, I always try to talk about how my services and products create better results than the competition.
+In addition to saving others money, I always try to talk about the fact that my services and products create better results than the competition’s.
 Through the use of case studies and testimonials, you can easily achieve this.

-Another tactic you can utilize is to break down how much additional revenue you can provide a company.
-A logical tool I have found useful is called, “effectuation.”
-For example, I once did a pitch to Blue Nile and broke down how I can drive much more traffic to their website, what percentage of those visitors would convert into customers, and the average revenue/profit per new customer.
-This helps increase their growth rate and would potential cause their stock price to go up.
+Another tactic you can utilize is breaking down how much additional revenue you can bring a company.
+A logical tool I have found to be useful is called “effectuation.”
+For example, I once did a pitch to Blue Nile in which I outlined how I can drastically increase the amount of traffic to their website, what percentage of those visitors would convert into customers, and the average revenue/profit per new customer.
+I also pointed out that this would help increase the company’s growth rate and potentially raise its stock price.

-Although logic is great, not everyone bases their decisions on logic.
+Although logic is great, not everyone bases his or her decisions on logic.
 Many people are motivated by emotional triggers.
-Instead of trying to change a person’s mind, start trying to change their mood.
+Instead of trying to change a person’s mind, try changing your prospect’s mood.

-Lets say I am offering companies a tool that helps them increase their revenue through conversion optimization.
-Through logic, if I am not able to convince you to use my tool, I’d figure out a way to change your mood.
+Let’s say I am offering you a tool that helps you increase your revenue through conversion optimization.
+If I am not able to convince you to use my tool through logic, I’d figure out a way to change your mood.
 Changing sentiment can be as game changing as using cause/effect analysis.

-Utilizing step 1, if I learned you love Madonna, I would try to find a Madonna concert I can get you tickets to.
+If, when utilizing Step #1 (creating a bond), I learned you loved Madonna, I would try to find a Madonna concert I could get you tickets to.
 Or I would buy an autographed Madonna album on eBay and mail it to you.

 It’s true that money can’t buy everything.
 Sometimes understanding the sentimental value of things, particularly the value individuals place on certain items, allows you to get a better understanding of how to change moods positively.
 Typically what people are missing isn’t work related, so you’ll have to think outside the box.

-Now that you have the other party interested in your product or service, you need them to move fast.
+Now that you have the other party interested in your product or service, you need that party to move fast.
 The best way to do this is to create a sense or urgency.
 Playing on the idea of supply and demand can have great results.
-Terms like: limited supplies, limited time only, and while quantities last put pressure for you to move quick.
+Terms like “limited supplies”, “limited time only”, and “while quantities last” put pressure on your prospect to move quickly.

 Although this is the last step, in many ways it is the most important step.
-Not only will it determine the size of the deal, but it also determines if you will be able to close the deal.
+Not only will it determine the size of the deal, but it also determines if you are able to close the deal.

-With most business deals you’re the one pitching, which naturally gives the other party the upper hand.
-And when they have the upper hand they won’t just make you earn the deal, but they’ll squeeze you on the price.
+With most business deals, you’re the one who is pitching, which naturally gives the other party the upper hand.
+And when they have the upper hand, not only will they make you work to earn the deal, but they’ll squeeze you on the price too.
 This will make the deal less lucrative for you.

-Leveraging step 4, by creating a sense of urgency, is the best way to turn the tables.
+Leveraging Step #4, i.e., creating a sense of urgency, is the best way to turn the tables.
 Here is what I typically say to turn the tables:

 As you already know, I only have an opening for one client.
 I only want to work with companies who are doing fun, exciting, and revolutionary things.
 Why should I choose to work with you?

-Believe it or not you’ll get a response, and it’s typically one that defends how great their company is.
-In essence they are now pitching you on why you have to work with them.
-Now when you send them a proposal they’ll be more likely to sign a deal.
+Believe it or not, you’ll get a response, and it’s typically one that will defend the company’s right to be your client.
+In essence, they are now pitching you to work with them.
+Now when you send them a proposal, they’ll be more likely to sign a deal.

-If I was able to close 6 figure deals while I was in high school, there is no reason why you can’t do it as well.
+If I was able to close six-figure deals while I was in high school, there is no reason why you can’t do it as well.
 Try it out and let me know what you think.